A

 Grooming

 As mentioned above, the Aussiedor could either inherit the Labrador’s short, double coat or the Australian shepherd’s thick, long, double coat.
 Depending on which parent they take after, you will have to brush them every day or once a week.
-If your hybrid has longer fur, brush them thoroughly to ensure there are no knots and to remove all the dead hair.
+If your hybrid has longer fur, brush it thoroughly to ensure there are no knots and to remove all the dead hair.

-Aussidors are heavy shedders, so if you have allergies, opt for the Aussiedoodle, which is hypoallergenic and shares many traits with the Aussiedor.
+Aussiedors are heavy shedders, so if you have allergies, opt for the Aussiedoodle, which is hypoallergenic and shares many traits with the Aussiedor.

 You must never bathe your Australian shepherd mix more than once every three months.
 It washes away all the natural oils that keep their skin moisturized and healthy.
-Additionally, they need their nails clipped, and their ears cleaned every three months.
+Additionally, they need their nails clipped and their ears cleaned every three months.

 Training